-The names and details of the Directors of High Peak Royalties Limited ("Company") in office during the financial year and until the date of this report are set out below.
+The names and details of the Directors of the Company in office during the financial year and until the date of this report are set out below.
 Directors have been in office for the entire period unless otherwise stated.

-Anthony Wooles Non Executive Chairman

-Geoffrey King Deputy Chairman, Non-executive Director (appointed 1 May 2014)
+Anthony Wooles Non-Executive Chairman (appointed Geoffrey King Deputy Chairman, Non-Executive Director